‘I really like making people feel comfortable to be whoever they are.’

 “It worked, and I found out that I loved cutting hair so much.
 I think cutting hair is a form of people’s expression.
 A haircut can really reflect somebody’s personality as well.
 I really like making people in the barbershop feel comfortable to be whoever they are.

 “I opened up a barbershop called Strong Island Styles in 2006.
-A lot of celebrities have stopped by, including UFC fighters Connor McGregor, Israel Adesanya, Al Iaquinta, WWE wrestling stars Brian Myers and Braun Strowman, Mike “The Situation” from The Jersey Shore, Doc Gooden of the New York Mets, and Rick DiPietro of the New York Islanders.
+A lot of celebrities have stopped by, including UFC fighters Conor McGregor, Israel Adesanya, Al Iaquinta, WWE wrestling stars Brian Myers and Braun Strowman, Mike “The Situation” from The Jersey Shore, Doc Gooden of the New York Mets, and Rick DiPietro of the New York Islanders.

 “When I was younger, my dream would have been to have a celebrity on the front of my page when I was on MySpace.
 Just getting to cut somebody important made me feel important too.

-“Connor has come to the shop a few times.
-His agents reached out to me because they had some talent in New York, back when he was just becoming the double champ, and it led to a great relationship between me and his entourage, agents, and managers.
+“Conor’s agents reached out to me because they had some talent in New York, back when he was just becoming the double champ, and it led to a great relationship between me and his entourage, agents, and managers.
 We all became friends.

 “Myspace was my first social media campaign.
 I actually did it before there were all these rules.
 Back before people even called it ‘social media marketing.’
 I think I might have been an entrepreneur.
 I started using it before they even knew it was going to be something big.